LLMs meet topology: can TDA improve language model interpretability?

-Topology of Representations
+Topology of representations

 Consider the hidden states \(\mathbf{h}_1, \ldots, \mathbf{h}_n \in \mathbb{R}^d\) at a given layer.
 Using persistent homology, we can compute: